StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 		}
 	}

 *Compile* is the heart of the regexp-package.
-Every regular expression must be prepared with it before use.
-That's not exactly true, though.
-Alternatively you may use the *MustCompile*-function which behaves almost like Compile, but it throws a panic, if the regular expression cannot be compiled.
+Every regular expression must be prepared with it before use using either Compile or it sister-function *MustCompile*.
+The *MustCompile*-function behaves almost like Compile, but throws a panic, if the regular expression cannot be compiled.
+Because any error in *MustCompile* leads to a panic, there no need for returning an error code as second return value.
+This makes it easier to chain the MustCompile call with the match-function of your choice, like shown here:
+(But you should avoid the repeated compilation of a regular expression in a loop for performance reasons.)

+	package main

+	import (
+		"fmt"
+		"regexp"
+	)

+	func main() {
+		if regexp.MustCompile(`Hello`).MatchString("Hello Regular Expression.") == true {
+			fmt.Printf("Match ") // Will print 'Match' again
+		} else {
+			fmt.Printf("No match ")
+		}
+	}

+The following illegal regexp

+		var myre = regexp.MustCompile(`\d(+`)

+will yield

+	panic: regexp: Compile(`\d(+`): error parsing regexp: missing argument to repetition operator: `+`

+	goroutine 1 [running]:
+	regexp.MustCompile(0x4de620, 0x4, 0x4148e8)
+		go/src/pkg/regexp/regexp.go:207 +0x13f

 The *Compile*-function returns in its second argument an error value.
 In this tutorial I will usually discard it, because of course all my regexes are perfect ;-).
 You might get away with that if your regexps are literals, but if the regexp is derived from input at runtime you definitely want to check the error value.